magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/rule-engine-2-5/queues.md

 #### Introduction

-ThingsBoard platform uses queues to guarantee the message processing, handle occasional spikes, and keep the system up and running on extreme loads.
+IoT Hub platform uses queues to guarantee the message processing, handle occasional spikes, and keep the system up and running on extreme loads.
 You can review the architecture to find our [more about queues](/docs/{{docsPrefix}}reference/#message-queues-are-awesome).

-ThingsBoard supports two types of message queues: **Kafka** and **In-Memory**.
+IoT Hub supports two types of message queues: **Kafka** and **In-Memory**.
 - **Kafka** is a widely used, distributed, and durable message queue system designed to handle large volumes of data.
 It is well-suited for production environments where high throughput, fault tolerance, and scalability are critical.
 - **In-Memory** queue is a lightweight, fast, and simple message queue implementation designed for smaller-scale or development environments.
 It stores messages in memory rather than on disk, prioritizing speed over persistence.